 Many co-curricular activities are offered through the Office of Student Life, which supports over 30 clubs on campus.
 These clubs reflect the rich diversity of the College's student population and help to promote social and cultural range of its community.
 The Office of Student Life also provides support and coordination through the Inter-Club Council (ICC), the coordinating body for many student clubs.
 Council members collaborate on club events, and provide recommendations for the allocation of funds to support club activities.
-Similarly, the Office of Student Life provides leadership training through the Los Medanos College Associated Students (LMCAS).
+Similarly, the Office of Students (LMCAS).
 Under the guidance of the Office of Student Life, LMCAS advocates for students by participating in the College's shared governance structure.
 The Office of Student Life enhances the educational experiences of its students, involving all in the planning, organizing, marketing, and production of College events and activities throughout the year.